 Fresno, CA 93740-8034

 * Applicants meeting all the Departmental admissions criteria may be admitted as classified students.
 Should an applicant fail to meet some of these admission requirements, that applicant may still be admitted as a conditionally classified student.
 Visit the Division of Graduate Studies website for more information on "Conditional" or "Classified" standing.

 Visit the California State University, Fresno Catalog website for more admissions information.

 Starting your Graduate Degree

-In order to complete your degree in a timely manner, the Department of Biology strongly encourages you to identify and contact faculty you consider to be prospective graduate advisors prior to enrollment.
+In order to complete your degree in a timely manner, the Department of Biology strongly encourages you to identify and contact faculty you consider to be prospective graduate advisors prior to admission.